erinfeaser311/marvelous-rabbit/content/about.md

 ---
 title: About Me
 subtitle: This is a short page about me and my work
-img_path: images/about.jpg
+img_path: "/images/23416957_750346068487864_21798019884122112_n.jpg"
+layout: page
 menu:
   main:
     name: About
     weight: 2
-layout: page

 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.
+**Welcome!** My name is Erin Feaser and I am a Data Scientist and That Crazy Data Lady.
+I am also a wife and a mother to the sweetest little girl named Selene.

+I graduated from Shippensburg University in 2018 with dual degrees in Information Systems and Finance, with a minor in Data Science.
+Since then I've been working as a developer, RPA Engineer, and most recently a Data Scientist at a  regional supermarket chain.

+I'm using this blog to document my journey over 2020 (and potentially beyond) into the finer points of data science, more specifically machine learning and deep learning.
+Yay!

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+> The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.

-*Thank You for reading!*
+_Thank You for reading!_